 Karen Copenhaver

-Counsel at The Linux Foundation
+Counsel at Linux Foundation

-Karen Copenhaver serves as outside counsel to The Linux Foundation and has been recognized as Boston Lawyer of the Year multiple times.
+Karen Copenhaver serves as outside counsel to the Linux Foundation and has been recognized as Boston Lawyer of the Year multiple times.

 Keith Bergelt